 The following model was obtained.
-The hypothesis test carried out in this study is divided into two stages: direct influence testing and indirect influence testing carried out through bootstrapping on Smart PLS 3.3.3 software.
+The hypothesis test carried out in this study is divided into two stages, the first is direct influence testing and the second is indirect influence testing carried out through bootstrapping on Smart PLS 3.3.3 software.
 The path diagram of this study can be seen in Figure 1 below.